apache/incubator-devlake-website/docs/Plugins/gitlab.md

 - How long does it take for your codes to get merged?
 - How much time is spent on code review?
+- How long does it take for your codes to get merged?
+- How much time is spent on code review?

 ## Entities